 Testing soil can be time consuming and expensive!
-Often times as gardeners we send in a soil sample to try and find out the quality of the soil, what the pH is, and what nutrients can be found.
-For a beginning gardener, this information is extremely valuable to know, and can truly mean the difference between a great garden, and a complete failure of a garden.
-In this tutorial we will look at how to find the 3 major concerns of soil; Composition (texture), pH, and Macronutrient (N-P-K) makeup.
+Often as gardeners, we send in a soil sample to determine the soil’s quality, what the pH is, and what nutrients can be found.
+This information is precious for a beginning gardener to know and can truly mean the difference between a great garden and a complete garden failure.
+This tutorial will look at how to find the 3 major concerns of soil; Composition (texture), pH, and Macronutrient (N-P-K) makeup.

 How to test the texture: